Mus-kaan/common-logic/src/Liftr.Marketplace/Docs/Marketplace_Identities_And_Certificate.md

 ## Marketplace Internal APIs (MarketplaceARMClient)

-For calling the Marketplace Internal APIs(/api/saasresources), we will be using the FirstPartyApp that has been whitelisted with Marketplace.
-This one automatically supports Certificate Based Authentication based on Subject Name and Issuer of the cert, hence we only need to refer the correct cert which has the subject name that is associated to the FPA.
+For calling the Marketplace Internal APIs(/api/saasresources), we will be using a FirstPartyApp that has been whitelisted with Marketplace for all Liftr Partners.
+A common token service has been created to allow Liftr partners to authenticate their applications to Marketplace.

+`Below are the steps to onboard to common token service:`

+1. In hosting-options file under OneCertCertificates add new certificate for TokenService.
+(Create infra release for specific partner for this certificates to be added to respective KeyVault)

+2. Create AAD-Application for authenticating requests or use a First Party Application.

+3. If autheticating with  FPA skip to step 4.
+   If using  AAD Application:
+	- Run SNI tool for the generated certificate and AAD-Application's appId [see here](https://dev.azure.com/msazure/Liftr/_git/Liftr.Common?path=src/Liftr.Marketplace/Docs/Marketplace_Identities_And_Certificate.md&version=GCce89eeb7df6ea2e3d0f7c20aa2c486aaa134a6a6&line=21&lineStartColumn=1&lineEndColumn=65&_a=contents)

+4. Whitelist the Application on Common token service [Sample PR](https://msazure.visualstudio.com/Liftr/_git/Liftr.Gateway/pullrequest/5095641)

 ## Marketplace Fulfillment and Billing APIs (MarketplaceFulfillmentClient, MarketplaceBillingClient)

-1. For calling the Marketplace Fulfillment APIs, we will be using a Service Principal which will be created by us in Dogfood tenant for Dev and Dogfood and in AME tenant for Prod.
+1. For calling the Marketplace Fulfillment APIs, we will be using a Service Principal which will be created by us in ***Dogfood tenant for Dev and Dogfood and in AME tenant for Prod***.
 2. Once this is created we need to add Certificate Based Authentication to it.
 Steps below:

 ## Adding Certificate Based authentication for Service Principal